Ngahu/shopping-list/README.md

 Project name: Shopping list
-Description:This is a desktop app made created using electron js
+Description:This is a desktop app created using electron js